 Author has written 2 stories for Stargate: SG-1.

 Jeez, what is there to tell?
-Okay, I'm female, fifty, and I've been a science fiction fan since I was two years old.
+Okay, I'm female, fiftymumble, and I've been a science fiction fan since I was two years old.
 (Seriously; that's how old I remember being when my dad started me watching Star Trek: TOS with him.
 The rest is history.)
 I discovered Stargate first via the movie, and then later when the TV series made its move from Showtime to a channel I didn't have to pay extra for.

 I haven't written much fan fiction but I have written original science fiction for nearly 40 years.
 I hadn't tried to get anything published because none of it seemed quite "ready for prime time"... up until just recently.
 (More on that in a moment.)